Tearsheet

 AI Analysis | Feedback

-Jody Absher joined CMC's legal department in May 2011 and has previously served as General Counsel and Corporate Secretary.
-Prior to joining CMC, Ms. Absher was an associate at Haynes and Boone, LLP.
+Jody Absher is the Senior Vice President, Chief Legal Officer & Corporate Secretary for Commercial Metals Company.
+She joined CMC's legal department in May 2011 and has previously served as General Counsel and Corporate Secretary.
+Before joining CMC, Ms. Absher was an associate at Haynes and Boone, LLP.

 AI Analysis | Feedback

-1. Cyclicality of the Steel Industry and Macroeconomic Conditions: Commercial Metals' business is highly sensitive to the cyclical nature of industries such as commercial, government, and residential construction, as well as energy, metals service centers, petrochemical, and original equipment manufacturing.
-Significant fluctuations in demand for its products can occur due to global or regional economic conditions, geopolitical conflicts, energy prices, consumer demand, and government decisions on infrastructure spending.
-Economic downturns and uncertainty can negatively impact these sectors, thereby pressing steel pricing and margins.
+1. Cyclicality of the Steel Industry and Macroeconomic Conditions: Commercial Metals' business is highly sensitive to the cyclical nature of industries it serves, such as commercial, government, and residential construction, as well as energy and manufacturing.
+Significant fluctuations in demand for its steel and metal products can occur due to global or regional economic downturns, leading to substantial impacts on sales and profitability.

 AI Analysis | Feedback